3-Day Potty-Training Method: Everything You Need to Prepare Your Kid to Ditch the Diapers

 - Go on with the day, but remember, no leaving the house during the three-day potty training.
 Play, read, color, and watch cartoons.

 - Have a sippy cup of water in your kid’s reach at all times.
 Just like crate-training a puppy, walk your child to the potty every 15 minutes, all day long, for three days.

 - Cut off all liquids and snacks after dinner while potty training.

 - Complete one final potty mission before bed.

 - Wake your kid up halfway through the night to pee.
 (Yes, set an alarm.)

 - Repeat for the next two days.

-- Don’t get upset about accidents.
+- Don’t get upset about potty-training accidents.
 They’re not a big deal.
 Don’t react.